Lang-ay Festival 2020 Schedule/Date: CANCELLED

 Bontoc, the capital town of Mountain Province, is the venue for the yearly Lang-ay Festival.

 Manila to Bontoc.
 Take Coda Lines bus from H.M.
 Bus Station, Cubao, Manila.
-Schedule of trips are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
+The Schedule of trips are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
 It takes 10 to 11 hours to reach Bontoc.
 If you are not familiar, tell the driver to drop you at Bontoc town since the buses are bound to Sagada.
 Fare is 725 pesos for semi-deluxe and 935 pesos for deluxe.
-Click on their website for more information here.

 1. Respect the local culture.
 Avoid practices that may offend the community.
 Among these are wearing of mini-shorts in public; public display of affection; smoking; and taking pictures of sacred rituals.